Witch Hunt (Once Upon a Time)

 "Witch Hunt" is the thirteenth episode of the third season of the American fantasy drama series Once Upon a Time, and the show's 57th episode overall, which aired on March 16, 2014.

 In this episode, Emma Swan arrives in Storybrooke with Henry, only to discover that no one remembers how they were transported back – or the past year they had spent back in fairy tale land.
 Emma teams up with Regina in an attempt to uncover who created the new curse.
 Meanwhile, in the fairy tale land that was during the past year, Regina, with the aid of Robin Hood, attempts to break into her castle, which has been overtaken by the Wicked Witch.
 The episode also marked the return of Mr. Gold/Rumplestiltskin (Robert Carlyle) who was believed to be deceased after he sacrificed himself in the mid-season finale in December 2013.

 "Witch Hunt" received mostly positive reviews from critics, with many complimenting the improvement and progression in the story lines.
 Upon airing, the episode was watched by 7.75 million viewers, attaining an 18-49 rating of 2.4.
 This figure was an increase of 0.09 million viewers from the spring premiere the previous week, whilst identical in terms of 18-49 rating.

+Title card

+The Wicked Witch of the West flies on her broomstick through the Enchanted Forest.

 Plot

-Opening Sequence

-The Wicked Witch of the West flies around the forest on her broomstick.